 Even from the earliest days of high-level programming, functional programming languages were used to build systems that manipulated the syntax of various programming languages and logics.
-For example, Lisp was a common language for building theorem provers, interpreters, compilers, and parsers, and the ML programming language was designed as a "meta-language" for a proof checker [Gordon, Milner, and Wadsworth, 1979].
-While these various tasks involve the manipulation of syntax, none of these earliest functional programming languages provided support for a key feature of almost all programming languages and logics: variable binding.
+For example, Lisp was a common language for building theorem provers, interpreters, compilers, parsers, and the ML programming language was designed as a "meta-language" for a proof checker [18].
+While these various tasks involved the manipulation of syntax, none of these earliest functional programming languages provided support for a key feature of almost all programming languages and logics: variable binding.
+Of course, bindings in syntactic expressions have been given a range of different treatments within the functional programming setting.

-Bindings in syntactic expressions have been given, of course, a range of different treatments within the functional programming setting.
-Common approaches are to implement bindings by using variable names or, in a more abstract way, by using de Bruijn's nameless dummies [de Bruijn, 1979].
-Since such techniques are quite complex to get right and since bindings are so pervasive, a great deal of energy has gone into making libraries of procedures that can help deal with binders: for example, there is the locally nameless approach [Charguéraud, 2011, Gordon, 1994, McBride and McKinna, 2004] and the parametric higher-order abstract syntax approach [Chlipala, 2008].
+Common approaches are to implement bindings by explicitly using variable names or, in a more abstract way, by using de Bruin's nameless dummies [8].
+Since such techniques are quite complex to get right and since bindings are so pervasive, a great deal of energy has gone into making libraries of procedures that can help dealing with binders: for example, there is the locally nameless approach [2, 17, 24] and the parametric higher-order abstract syntax approach [6].

-Extending a functional programming language with features that support bindings in data has been considered before: for example, there have been the FreshML [Shinwell, Pitts, and Gabbay, 2003, Pottier, 2007] and C $\alpha$ ML [Pottier, 2006] extensions to ML-style functional programming languages.
-Also, entirely new functional programming languages, such as the dependently typed Beluga [Pientka and Dunfield, 2010] language, have been designed and implemented with the goal to support bindings in syntax.
-In the domain of logic programming and theorem prover conception, several designs and implemented systems exist that incorporate approaches to binding: such systems include Isabelle's generic reasoning core [Paulson, 1989], $\lambda$ Prolog [Nadathur and Miller, 1988, Miller and Nadathur, 2012], Qu-Prolog [Cheng, Robinson, and Staples, 1991], Twelf [Pfenning and Schürmann, 1999], $\alpha$ Prolog [Cheney and Urban, 2004], the Minlog prover [Schwichtenberg, 2006], and the Abella theorem prover [Baelde, Chaudhuri, Gacek, Miller, Nadathur, Tiu, and Wang, 2014].
+Extending a functional programming language with new features has also been considered: for example, there have been the FreshML [51, 45] and C α ML [44] extensions to ML-style functional programming languages.
+Also, entirely new functional programming languages, such as the dependently typed Beluga [41] language, have been designed and implemented with the goal to support bindings in syntax.
+In the domain of logic programming and theorem prover design, several designs and implemented systems exist that incorporate approaches to binding: such systems include Isabelle's generic reasoning core [37], λ Prolog [33, 28], Qu-Prolog [4], Twelf [40], α Prolog [3], the Minlog prover [49], and the Abella theorem prover [1].

-In this paper we present MLTS, a new language that extend (the core of) ML and incorporates the $\lambda$ -tree syntax approach to encoding the abstract syntax of data structures containing binders.
-Briefly, we can define the $\lambda$ -tree syntax approach to syntax as following the three tenets: (1) Syntax is encoded as simply typed $\lambda$ -terms in which the primitive types are identified with syntactic categories.
-(2) Equality of syntax must include $\alpha\beta_0\eta$ conversion (defined in Section 7.2).
+In this paper we present MLTS, a new language extending (the core of) the OCaml programming language that incorporates the λ -tree syntax approach to encoding the abstract syntax of data structures containing binders.
+Briefly, we can define the λ -tree syntax approach to syntax as following the three tenets: (1) Syntax is encoded as simply typed λ -terms in which the primitive types are identified with syntactic categories.
+(2) Equality of syntax must include α , β_0 , and η conversion.
+(These conversion steps are describe more in Section 8.)
 (3) Bound variables never become free: instead, their binding scope can move.
-This latter tenet introduces the most characteristic aspect of $\lambda$ -tree syntax which is often called binder mobility.
-MLTS is, in fact, an acronym for mobility and $\lambda$ -tree syntax.
+This latter tenet introduces the most characteristic aspect of λ -tree syntax which is often called binder mobility.
+MLTS is, in fact, an acronym for mobility and λ -tree syntax.